Versace on the Floor

 "Versace on the Floor" is a song by American singer Bruno Mars from his third studio album, 24K Magic (2016).
 Atlantic Records released the song as the only promotional single and the third official single from the album to Hot AC radio in the United States on June 12, 2017.
 "Versace on the Floor" was written by Mars, Philip Lawrence, Christopher Brody Brown and James Fauntleroy.
 Mars, Lawrence and Brown handled the track's production under the name Shampoo Press & Curl.
 A remix by French DJ David Guetta was released on June 27, 2017, for digital download and streaming in various countries.
 "Versace on the Floor" is a retro-styled R&B song reminiscent of the slow jams from the 1990s, and resembles the early works of Michael Jackson.
 The song's lyrics address romance, intimacy and Gianni Versace's clothing line.

 Music critics considered it to be the soundtrack to school dances, others found its lyrics sexually driven.
 The song charted moderately in various countries.
 It reached number 33 on the U.S. Billboard Hot 100 and number seven on the Dance Club Songs chart.
 It peaked at number 27 in New Zealand, and reached the top three on the Philippine Hot 100.
 Its remix peaked at number eight and 13 on the singles charts in Belgium (Wallonia) and Hungary, respectively.
-It is certified double platinum by the Recording Industry Association of America (RIAA) andAustralian Recording Industry Association (ARIA) and triple platinum by Music Canada (MC) and four times platinum by Recorded Music NZ (RMNZ).
+It is certified double platinum by the Recording Industry Association of America (RIAA) and Australian Recording Industry Association (ARIA) and quadruple platinum by both Music Canada (MC) and Recorded Music NZ (RMNZ).

 The song's music video, directed by Cameron Duddy and Mars, was released on August 13, 2017, and features American actress and singer Zendaya.
 Mars performed "Versace on the Floor" during the 2017 Billboard Music Awards, the 24K Magic World Tour (2017–2018) and the Bruno Mars Live tour (2020-2022).
 The song was nominated for The Ashford & Simpson Songwriter's Award at the 2017 Soul Train Music Awards.